technoavengers/swift_training/Lab1/Lab1_Flask_Docker_Lab.md

 ## ☘️ Step 9: Access the Flask App

 ### 🔍 To get the EC2 public IP address:
-Run the following command in terminal:
+Run the following command in terminal and it will provide you public IP address of EC2 machine you are using:
 ```bash
 curl http://169.254.169.254/latest/meta-data/public-ipv4
 ```
 ### 🔍 Open your local browser and go to:
+Replace the EC2-Address that you have recieved in last command in below URL

   👉 `http://<your-ec2-public-ip>:5000`